BrightspaceUI/core/components/selection/README.md

 ![Selection](./screenshots/selection-single.png?raw=true)
 <!-- docs: end hidden content -->

+## Use Case

+The `d2l-list` already extends `SelectionMixin` and should always be used for lists, however a custom selection control can be defined to enable the use of these selection controls in different semantic contexts or radically different layouts.

 ## SelectionMixin

-The selection components below work with a component that extends the `SelectionMixin`, which acts like a controller for the checkboxes, radios, actions, etc. The `d2l-selection-input` component must be placed _within_ the component that extends the `SelectionMixin`.
+The `SelectionMixin` acts like a controller for the checkboxes, radios, actions, etc. and enables the creation of custom selection control components.
+The selection components below must be contained within a component that extends the `SelectionMixin`.
+The `d2l-selection-input` component must be placed _within_ the component that extends the `SelectionMixin`.
 The other selection components may also be placed inside the `SelectionMixin` component, or in the same DOM scope with the `selection-for` attribute set to the id of that component.

+The `SelectionMixin` defines the `selection-single` attribute that consumers can specify for single selection behaviour.

+Note: The `d2l-list` component already provides a selection control component for selectable list items. `SelectionMixin` is only necessary for constructing custom selection components.

 <!-- docs: demo live name:d2l-demo-selection display:block -->
 ```html